Shimizu-Technology/shimizu-order-suite/docs/paypal_integration_guide.md

    - `CUSTOMER.DISPUTE.UPDATED`
 5. Click "Save"
 6. After saving, you'll see your webhook details including the **Webhook ID**
-7. Copy the **Webhook ID** as you'll need it for the Hafaloha admin settings
+7. Copy the **Webhook ID** as you'll need it for the Shimizu Order Suite admin settings

 #### How PayPal Webhook Verification Works